oskariorg/oskari-frontend/api/mapping/layerselector/request/showfilteredlayerlistrequest.md

 Default filter are:
 * newest, this shows 20 newest layers on layerlist
-* stats , this shows only analysable layers on layerlist
+* featuredata , this shows only featuredata layers on layerlist
 * publishable, this shows only publishable layers on layerlist

 You can use default filters only when filter buttons are showed on layerlist.